International Pre-Business Masters Course

 Weekly Breakdown

-Week 1: Introduction to UK Higher Education
+Week 1: Understanding UK Higher Education and Academic Culture

-• Topics Covered:
+Topics Covered:

-• Overview of the UK education system.
+• Overview of the UK education system and structure of master’s degrees (taught vs. research-based).

 • Differences between undergraduate and postgraduate study.

-• Topics Covered:
+Topics Covered:

-• Understanding academic writing standards in the UK.
+• Understanding academic writing standards and conventions.

 • Structuring essays, reports, and dissertations.

-Week 3: Critical Thinking and Analytical Skills
+Week 3: Critical Thinking, Analysis, and Communication

-• Topics Covered:
+Topics Covered:

-• How to analyze and evaluate academic sources.
+• Analyzing and evaluating academic sources.

 • Constructing logical arguments and counterarguments.

-• Topics Covered:
+Topics Covered:

 • Conducting literature reviews and identifying credible sources.